ericcornelissen/ades/README.md

 fewer expressions overall (fewer _false positives_) but miss some compared to `ades` (more _false positives_).

+### [Raven]

+An open source tool developed by a commercial company.
+It aims to find misconfigurations in GitHub Actions Workflows (not Actions).
+Among other checks it looks for a couple known problematic uses of expressions involving the `github` context.
+As a result it will report fewer expressions overall (fewer _false positives_) but miss some compared to `ades` (more _false positives_).

+### [`zizmor`]

+An open source tool that aims to find security issues in GitHub Actions CI/CD setups.
+It reports various kinds of potential security problems including dangerous uses of expressions ("template injection").
+Similar to `ades`, it will report on most uses of expressions but only in `run:` and `actions/github-script` scripts expect for a small allowlist of known safe expressions.
+It does distinguish between expressions known to be attacker controlled and only potentially attacker controlled with different "severities".

-### Other
+### Others

-There's other work being done in the scope of securing GitHub Actions Workflows and Actions that do not focus on expression but are still worth mentioning:
+There's other work being done in the scope of GitHub Actions security that do not focus on expression but are still worth mentioning:

+- [`actionlint`]
-- [`aeisenberg/codeql-actions-queries` (CodeQL queries for GitHub Actions)]
+- [`aeisenberg/codeql-actions-queries`]  (CodeQL queries for GitHub Actions)
+- [Ambush From All Sides: Understanding Security Threats in Open-Source Software CI/CD Pipelines]
 - [A Preliminary Study of GitHub Actions Dependencies]
+- [Catching Smells in the Act: A GitHub Actions Workflow Investigation]
 - [Characterizing the Security of Github CI Workflows]
+- [Continuous Intrusion: Characterizing the Security of Continuous Integration Services]
+- [GitHub Actions Attack Diagram]
+- [Mitigating Security Issues in GitHub Actions]
 - [On the outdatedness of workflows in the GitHub Actions ecosystem]
+- [Quantifying Security Issues in Reusable JavaScript Actions in GitHub Workflows]
 - [StepSecurity]

 ## License